-Budgetary Policy Score: 2

-Gross public indebtedness in Japan amounted to about 240% of GDP in 2018, the highest such level among advanced economies.
-The primary balance continued to show a significant deficit of about 3.8% in 2018, although with a declining tendency.
-If a serious global recession were to emerge, these numbers could rise again.
-In 2018, the government shifted back its goal of achieving a balanced primary budget to 2025, but it was unclear how this was to be achieved.
+Budgetary Policy Score: 2 Gross public indebtedness in Japan amounted to nearly 260% of GDP in 2021, the highest level among advanced economies.
+Though the primary balance has shown a declining tendency since 2009, it dropped sharply from -3.3% in 2018 to -10.3% in 2020, largely as a result of the COVID-19 pandemic.
+In 2018, the government shifted back its goal of achieving a balanced primary budget to 2025.
+However, in November 2021, the government announced that it was unlikely to achieve this until 2027, even under a high economic growth scenario.

-Nominal interest rates remain low, partly due to the fact that more than 90% of public debt is held by Japanese, mainly institutional, investors.
-The government and institutional investors obviously have no interest in lower bond prices, and this oligopoly of players can thus sustain the current price level of Japanese government bonds for the time being.
+Nominal interest rates remain low, partly due to the fact that more than 90% of public debt is held by Japanese, mainly institutional investors.
+The government and institutional investors appear to have little interest in lower bond prices, which can help sustain the current price level of Japanese government bonds for the time being.
 However, should national savings fall short of domestic needs - a foreseeable development given the aging Japanese population - government deficits may be difficult to absorb domestically.
-In this case, government bond prices could fall and interest rates could rise quickly, which would create extremely serious problems for the Japanese government budget and the country's financial sector.
+In this case, government bond prices could fall and interest rates could rise quickly, which could then create serious problems for the Japanese government budget and the country's financial sector.